Mario Jardel (footballer, born 2000)

-Mario Jardel (born 7 November 2000) is an Indonesian professional footballer who plays as a defender for Liga 1 club Persita Tangerang.
+Mario Jardel (born 7 November 2000) is an Indonesian professional footballer who plays as a full-back for Liga 1 club Persita Tangerang.

 Club career

 Persib Bandung

 He was signed for Persib Bandung to play in Liga 1 in the 2018 season.
 Mario made his first-team debut on 16 October 2021 in a match against Bhayangkara as a substitute for Henhen Herdiana in the 90+3rd minute at the Moch.
 Soebroto Stadium, Magelang.

 Persita Tengerang

 Jardel was signed for Persita Tangerang to play in Liga 1 in the 2022–23 season.
 He made his league debut on 28 August 2022 in a match against Bhayangkara at the Wibawa Mukti Stadium, Cikarang.